 One

-Two FB friends, Oliver and Tony, both are great tango dancers, one left Buenos Aires and came to the US to teach tango, the other left the US and moved to Buenos Aires to dance tango, and they exchanged the following opinions on the life of milongueros.
+Two FB friends, Oliver and Tony, are both great tango dancers.
+One left Buenos Aires to teach tango in the US, while the other left the US and moved to Buenos Aires to dance tango.
+They exchanged the following thoughts on the life of milongueros.

 Oliver: "There is a big, big fantasy in many people's minds about the life of the milonguero.
-Many are in love with the fantasy of emulating this life but maybe don’t actually know what a milonguero is, or what kind of life brought them to this status.
-They didn't plan this life, it just evolved through their passion and their choices.
+Many are in love with the fantasy of emulating this life, but maybe they don’t actually know what a milonguero is or what kind of life led them to this status.
+They didn't plan this life; it just evolved through their passion and their choices.

-Imagine yourself as a 20-year-old, going to the disco every night, hanging out with your friends, trying to get that girl or boy you like, not caring much about getting a job, avoiding responsibility.
-Without realizing it, time has passed and you are no longer in your 20's, you're 30, 40, or even 50 and still in the disco every night.
-During these 30 years you had to do something besides dancing, yes, some of you might chosen to still live with your parents (if they weren't smart enough to kick you out), some others might have had a mundane day job, or simple afternoon shift just to make enough money to sustain their disco lifestyle.
-Others might have even considered other 'special jobs' dangerous ones, easy money.
-Not always is there food on the table, not always was life simple.
-On the other hand the promoters of the disco world saw the opportunity to exploit these fanatics by offering more and more hours during which they could lose themselves in this dance.
-While others were able to study, make a career putting their love of dance in perspective, you were and are still dancing or hanging out in this world of the disco.
+Imagine yourself as a 20-year-old going to the disco every night, hanging out with friends, trying to get that girl or boy you like, not caring much about getting a job, avoiding responsibility.
+Before you realize it, time has passed.
+You are no longer in your 20s but in your 30s, 40s, or even 50s - and still going to the disco every night.
+During these 30 years, you had to do something besides dancing.
+Maybe some of you chose to live with your parents (if they weren’t smart enough to kick you out), others took mundane day jobs or simple afternoon shifts just to earn enough to sustain the disco lifestyle.
+Some may have even considered other 'special jobs' - dangerous ones, quick money.
+There wasn’t always food on the table, and life wasn’t always simple.
+Promoters of the disco world saw opportunities to exploit these fanatics by offering more and more hours during which they could lose themselves in this dance.
+While others studied or built careers, putting their love of dance in perspective, you were - and are still - dancing or hanging out in this world.

-When you reach 70 you lived the life you have chosen.
-You didn't plan to become a 'milonguero' or, in this case, a 'discoero', it just happened because of your choices.
-You just lived!
-Had you been able to know the outcome, would you have done the same?
+When you reach 70, you've lived the life you chose.
+You didn’t plan to become a 'milonguero' - or, in this case, a 'discoero' - it just happened because of your choices.
+You simply lived!
+Had you known the outcome, would you have done the same?

-There is a fascination with the milongueros in BA.
-Unfortunately, as happens to all of us, time is the enemy and most of them are now resting in peace.
-Looking back at them, the question for those who worship them is would you have actually chosen to live the life they did.
-It's like being fascinated with the mafia world, but in reality, would you ever actually kill someone?
-Being able to handle a situation when talking is not an option anymore?
+There’s a fascination with milongueros in Buenos Aires.
+Unfortunately, time is the enemy, and most are now resting in peace.
+Looking back, the question for those who worship them is: would you actually choose to live the life they did?
+It's like being fascinated by the mafia world - would you actually kill someone or handle situations where talking is no longer an option?
 You can't be a tough guy without being tough.
-'I am living the life of a milonguero in Bs As, I know the rules of the milongas, I know where people sit, the icons of tango say hello to me' etc… I heard this quote somewhere and it made me think how much people just don’t get it.
-This is only the packaging my friends, it's not the reality.
+I heard someone say, 'I am living the life of a milonguero in Buenos Aires.
+I know the rules of the milongas, I know where people sit, and the icons of tango say hello to me.'
+But this is just the packaging, my friends, not the reality.

-A milonguero is a person who spent his life at the milongas either dancing, chatting, hanging out, or just wasting time.
-Some people have the sensibility to see the milonguero as a result of a life choice without a plan to become one!
-I don’t know if everyone who is a milonguero-wanna-be could make that transition and consciously pursue that status for the future. "
+A milonguero is someone who spent their life at the milongas - dancing, chatting, hanging out, or just passing time.
+Some people have the sensitivity to see the milonguero as a result of life choices rather than a plan to become one.
+I’m not sure that every milonguero-wanna-be could make that transition consciously and pursue that status for the future."

-Tony: "While I appreciate the metaphor, and appreciate even more the American tendency to inappropriately romanticize the life of the milonguero, I ask that you consider an alternative scenario.
+Tony: "While I appreciate the metaphor - and even more, the American tendency to inappropriately romanticize the life of the milonguero - I ask that you consider an alternative scenario.

-Imagine that you do not have the opportunities that we have in the US... that your government is in flux and regularly re-organized by the military... that you have friends who, on a regular basis, simply disappear, never to been seen again... that your economy periodically collapses... that inflation is a cyclical problem... that catering to the whims of tourists is the best alternative that you have available to you... and, that you happen to both like tango and have a natural set of skills that allow you to support yourself...
+Imagine you don’t have the opportunities we have in the US… that your government is in flux and frequently reorganized by the military… that friends of yours regularly disappear, never to be seen again… that your economy periodically collapses and inflation is cyclical… that catering to tourists is your best economic opportunity… and that you both like tango and have the natural skill to support yourself through it.

-Imagine that, over your lifetime, the safest and most reliable place in your world was in the milongas...
+Imagine that, over your lifetime, the safest and most reliable place in your world was the milongas.

-How many American businessmen lie in a hospital bed, after their heart attack, before they look around and ask themselves...
-'How did I end up spending my life this way? working too many hours... the love of my life is a stranger, if we haven't divorced...
-I missed my children growing up because I worked too much...
-I spent my lifetime, not with my friends, but pursuing 'financial security'... and in the end, I ended up here...'
+How many American businessmen lie in a hospital bed after a heart attack, look around, and ask themselves, 'How did I end up spending my life this way?
+Working too many hours… my loved one is a stranger, if we’re not already divorced… I missed my children growing up because I worked too much… I spent my life, not with friends, but pursuing “financial security,” and in the end, I ended up here.'

-Oliver, one thing that I completely agree with you on.
-'They didn't plan this life, it just evolved through their passion and their choices.'
-And with those choices, we must each ultimately accept the responsibility for the outcomes."
+Oliver, one thing we completely agree on: 'They didn't plan this life; it just evolved through their passion and their choices.'
+And with those choices, we must ultimately accept responsibility for the outcomes."

 Two

-Both of these views on the milongueros are based on facts, but they disagree on whether it is desirable to live a life of the milonguero.
-How should people live?
-What kind of life is a good life?
-Why are some lifestyles envied and others not?
-Will public opinion change if dancing tango can make people rich?
+Though they disagree on whether the life of milongueros is worth living, both opinions are based on facts.
+The question remains: how should people live?
+What constitutes a good life?
+Why are some lifestyles enviable and others not?
+Would public opinion change if dancing tango could make people rich?

-We are taught from a very young age to study hard, work hard and be rich and successful.
-Under such influence pursuing wealth becomes the ambition of many, who go out of their way to use every conceivable mean to make money.
-Meantime, the market provides us with more and more upscale luxuries and turns us into sophisticated materialists.
-We call this desire to possess more "the pursuit of happiness."
-We attribute it to our Protestant ethics.
-We formulate theories like capitalism, private ownership, individual rights and economic freedom to justify our avariciousness.
-But no matter how we rationalize it, the fact is many problems of our society, such as intense competition, stress, predatory economic practices, monopoly, drug proliferation, gun proliferation, human trafficking, the concentration of wealth in the hands of a few, the influence of money on politics, the depletion of natural resources, the pollution of the planet, the collapse of the ecosystem, inequality, economic injustice, etc., all are the results of such relentless pursuit of wealth.
-(See The World Needs a Different Philosophy.)
+We’re taught from a young age to study hard, work hard, and become successful and wealthy.
+Under such influence, pursuing wealth becomes the ambition of many, leading them to use every conceivable means to make money.
+Meanwhile, the market provides us with more and more upscale luxuries, turning us into sophisticated materialists.
+We call this desire "the pursuit of happiness."
+We attribute it to Protestant ethics, developing theories like capitalism, private ownership, individual rights, and economic freedom to justify our avarice.
+But no matter how we rationalize it, the sad truth is that many problems of our modern world - such as intense competition, stress, predatory practices, monopolies, gun proliferation, doping, human trafficking, wealth concentration, political corruption, natural resource depletion, pollution, ecosystem collapse, and economic inequality - are results of this relentless pursuit of wealth (see Mammonism).

-Any sensible person can understand that unrestrained pursuit of wealth is an ill-advised practice.
-The resources on our planet are limited, impossible to provide eight billion people all with extravagant and squandering lifestyles.
-As nature's gift to all mankind whom we hold are born equal, the natural resources should be used rationally, prudently and fairly by all people and not be spoiled willfully just for our own luxurious living and used as means to enrich ourselves at the cost of the environment and future generations.
+Any sensible person can see that the unrestrained pursuit of wealth is an ill-advised practice.
+Planetary resources are limited and can’t provide eight billion people with extravagant lifestyles.
+As gifts of nature meant for all humans whose equality we hold to be a self-evident truth, resources should be used rationally, prudently, and equitably - not exploited for personal luxury or wealth at the cost of the environment and future generations.

-A truly civilized society should encourage thrift, simplicity, equality and sharing, not allow a few to accumulate unlimited wealth; should promote a correct outlook on life, not advocate the so-called "philosophy of success"; should encourage small and diversified economic models conducive to the environment and social equality, not allow some to become so big that most people cannot compete with them; should treat everyone equally, provide all with a fair platform to work together, not give the rich unfair advantages over the poor; should reform and optimize the democratic system, not deregulate political contributions and allow the special interests to influence the making of rules in favor of themselves.
+A truly civilized society, I believe, should embrace thrift, simplicity, equality, sharing, and cooperation, not luxury, greed, competition, and monopoly.
+It shouldn’t allow a few to accumulate unlimited wealth but should promote a sound outlook on life - not the so-called "philosophy of success."
+It should encourage small, diversified economic models that benefit both the environment and social equality, not allow some to become so big that others cannot compete.
+It should ensure everyone a fair platform to work together for a common purpose, rather than letting a few profit from exploiting the majority.
+And it should reform its democratic system, not deregulate political contributions to let money influence lawmaking in favor of special interests.

 Three

-This story vividly depicts two different life philosophies.
-Whether it is a tribute to the visionary American businessman or a satire on his short-sightedness, a ridicule on the Mexican fisherman's lack of ambition or a praise on the wisdom of his leisurely and naturalistic lifestyle, you can draw your own conclusion.
-Many may see the Mexican fisherman as a lazy idler who lacks the desire to succeed.
-But is that so?
-Does his "enough for today" philosophy make no sense?
-If that was the prevailing philosophy of mankind, what would our world be like?
+This story contrasts two life philosophies.
+Whether it praises the American’s vision or satirizes his shortsightedness, or whether it criticizes the Mexican fisherman’s lack of ambition or praises his natural wisdom, the takeaway depends on the reader.
+Many might view the Mexican fisherman as a lazy idler lacking the desire to succeed, but is that true?
+If his philosophy of "enough for today" were universal, what would our world be like?
 Would not there be less competition and more harmony?
 Would not life be less stressful and more enjoyable?
 Would not there be less greed, waste, corruption, evil and more contentment, simplicity, honesty and good?
-Would not the sky be bluer, water clearer, resources more abundant and ecosystem more balanced?
+Would not the sky be bluer, water clearer, resources abundant and ecosystem balanced?
 Would not the world be more peaceful?
-Would not man and nature be more harmonious?

-I think the world needs more people like them because it simply cannot stand the devastation of materialism any more.
+I believe the world needs more people like them because it simply cannot withstand the devastation of materialism any longer (see The World Needs a Different Philosophy).

 March 7, 2015